Jesus-QC/OriginsSL-Public/README.md

 Offical Origins Development Project

 > [!IMPORTANT]
-> In Development - Any unauthorized use of this code will be severely punished.
+> In Development - Any unauthorized use of this code will be punished.